Faisal105/Faisal105/README.md

 - 👋 Hi, I’m @Faisal105
-- 👀 I’m interested in web development-front end developer also intrested in react js node js
+- 👀 I’m interested in full-Stack development
-- 🌱 I’m currently learning react ,node and js
+- 🌱 I’m currently Working as mean stack developer,hybris and SAP
-- 💞️ I’m looking to collaborate on mern stack projects...
+- 💞️ I’m looking to collaborate on mern/mean stack projects...
 - 📫 feel free to contact me on whatsapp +92-3067921322 or send an email faisalbashir517@gmail.com

 <!---